 It is the general policy of the Company that all significant decisions be considered by the Board as a whole.
 As a consequence, the committee structure of the Board is limited to those committees considered to be basic to, or required for, the operation of a publicly owned company.
-Currently these committees are the Compensation and Management Development Committee, Audit Committee, and Nominating/Corporate Governance Committee, each of which has a written charter adopted by the Board of Directors.
-The Nominating/Corporate Governance Committee recommends the members and chairpersons of these committees to the Board.
-The Audit Committee, Compensation and Management Development Committee, and Nominating/Corporate Governance Committee are made up of only independent directors.
+Currently these committees are the Compensation and Management Development Committee, Audit Committee, and Nominating/Corporate Governance Committee recommends the members and chairpersons of these committees to the Board.
+The Audit Committee, Compensation and Management Development Committee, and Nominating/Corporate Governance Committee recommends the members and chairpersons of these committees to the Board.
+The Audit Committee, are made up of only independent directors.
 The current charter for each of the Board's standing committees is available on the Company's web site at www.hillenbrandinc.com and is available in print to any shareholder who requests it through the Company's Investor Relations office.